elechou/LAH.C654/README.md

-# LAH.C654
+# LAH.
+C654
-A project for Lecture LAH.C654.
+A project for Lecture LAH.
+C654.